Ice Cream Anyone?

 Other sugars considered include grape or raisin molasses.
 Sugarcane molasses is a rich source of sucrose (about 55%), fructose, proteins and minerals (Soukoulis & Tzia, 2018).

 Honey has a medium scale glycemic index (GI) of 55 (Foster-Powell et al., 2002) in comparison to sucrose (GI = 100).
 It has been claimed to promote the reduction of blood glucose levels in diabetics (Busserolles et al., 2002), as well as a marked reduction of plasmatic triglycerides (Al-Waili, 2004).
+Other sweeteners include brown sugar and maple syrup.

 The Use Of Stevia

 Stevia is used as a sugar substitute in a number of foods.
 It is about 250 to 300 times sweeter than sucrose.
 It is primarily based on Rebaudioside A which is even sweeter.
-Alizadeh et al., (2014 a &b) produced ice-cream using mixes of sucrose and stevia.
+Alizadeh et al., (2014 a & b) produced ice-cream using mixes of sucrose and stevia.
 When stevia replaced sucrose, the mix viscosity was higher, a higher overrun and melting rate.

 Emulsifiers